-Jerkass: Practically everyone in the show at some time or the other, with Mr. Krabs and Squidward being the most prominent examples.
+Jerkass: Practically everyone in the show at some time or the other, with Mr. Krabs and Squidward being the most prominent examples, although it Depends On The Writer.

 Even the normally sympathetic Mrs. Puff becomes one in "Demolition Doofus" as she tries to outright MURDER Spongebob!